Taxoline/Linear-regression-model/README.md

 # Linear-regression-model

-# 🏡 California Housing Price Predictor
+# 🏡 Housing Price Predictor

 A web-based dashboard built using **Plotly Dash** that predicts housing prices based on user inputs.
 This project uses a **Linear Regression model** trained on the California Housing dataset.